 Industry expert Mark Harris just published an article on its Altium blog about "High Level Programming Languages for Embedded Projects".
 The article includes a thorough analysis on the topic on which nanoFramework plays a key role as an excellent framework for embedded projects.
 Check it out and join our Discord community for discussion.

-If you are one of those developers that like to have access to the shiny and newer versions of the components you use, this post is for you.
+(updated on 2019-08-21) If you are one of those developers that like to have access to the shiny and newer versions of the components you use, this post is for you.
 It also applies if you are testing a PR for one of the class libraries or one of the experimental develop branches.
-A bit of background information … Continue reading Setup Visual Studio to access preview versions feed
+A bit … Continue reading Setup Visual Studio to access preview versions feed

 Here’s a quick overview on one of the key aspects of any software project: the build. nanoFramework is no different and we all know how critical this is, so we’ve put a lot of attention and care on this matter.
 The goal was to make it highly configurable (because there are a lot of features … Continue reading Build, build, build…